mattpolzin/nix-idris2-packages/README.md

   {}
 ```

+If you're setting up a developer shell or have some other need for source code
+of your dependencies, use `packageset.idris2PackagesWithSource...` instead.

 #### Non-Flake project
 A non-flake project can import the Idris2 package set pinned at a particular
 revision as in the following snippet.